MicrosoftDocs/cpp-docs/docs/windows/consuming-generics-cpp-cli.md

 ---
 # Consuming Generics (C++/CLI)

-Generics authored in one .NET language may be used in other .NET languages.
+Generics authored in one .NET (or UWP) language may be used in other languages.
 Unlike templates, a generic in a compiled assembly still remains generic.
 Thus, one may instantiate the generic type in a different assembly and even in a different language than the assembly in which the generic type was defined.

 ## Example